Real-time quotes are a precise snapshot of market value for securities at that very moment in time.

 Real-time quotes show the instantaneous price and volume for a security, including the best bid and ask price.

-On the other hand, delayed quotes can be up to 10 to 15 minutes behind the instantaneous price posting.
-This could mean you are making decisions based on inaccurate data.
+This could mean you're making decisions based on inaccurate data.
 You could lose out on micro-shifts in a security’s value, which could be costly!

 Some financial platforms offer delayed data as a standard service.
 Others charge a price for real-time data.